SillyTavern/SillyTavern-Docs/Extras/Installation.md

 # Extras Installation

 This page contains instructions for installing SillyTavern Extras on your local device.
 ---
+## Extras project has been discontinued since April 2024 and won't receive any new updates or modules.
+The vast majority of modules are available natively in the main SillyTavern application.
+You may still install and use it but don't expect to get immediate support if you face any issues.
+---
 Local installation of Extras can be difficult or impossible on your OS (especially Termux).